AlfilAlex/easybroker_prueba/README.md

     └── pytest.ini
 ```

-Test where divided in two: functional test and unit test.
+Tests were divided in two: functional test and unit test.

 #### Unit test

-Unit test where focused in testing small units of code such ad utility functions called by view functions.
+Unit tests were focused on testing small units of code such as utility functions called by view functions.
-Especially in home page, pagination was carried out by a function that calls the next, previus, last and first page page.
+Especially on the home page, pagination was carried out by a function that calls the next, previous, last and first page page.

-This function was tested for its behaibour under ok and bad responses from the API.
+This function was tested for its behavior under ok and bad responses from the API.

 #### Fuctional test

 In functional test views were tested for Home page (properties list), and por Property profile.
-Making sure that there was a response for calling the app using a test_clint fixure.
+Making sure that there was a response for calling the app using a test_clint fixture.

-Also, EasyBroker API was tested in Property profile and for the contact form but marked with pytest decorator to avoide using it unless necessary.
+Also, EasyBroker API was tested in Property profile and for the contact form but marked with pytest decorator to avoid using it unless necessary.

 ## Notes

 I think that testing in general was a little hard since I have not experience on it.
-So, this consume a lot of time, but after reading a lot of blogs I was able to write some good test, at least is what Im belive.
+So, this consumes a lot of time, but after reading a lot of blogs I was able to write some good tests, at least that's what Im believe.

-Also HTML and CSS are not my strengths so this makes reead a lot of blogs to.
-Moments like this makes me think in how hard frontend is.
+Also HTML and CSS are not my strengths so this makes me read a lot of blogs too.
+Moments like this make me think about how hard frontend is.

 I take kare that all views were clean, and all related with flask.
-Honestly HTML, CSS and posibly test were not that clean, but they are not that bad.
+Honestly HTML, CSS and possibly tests were not that clean, but they are not that bad.

-I was able to finish with the basic requirements, but I would like to implement a database integration to save information about the user information,, and properties that retanin the attention the most, so in the future implement and AI system recomendation.
+I was able to finish with the basic requirements, but I would like to implement a database integration to save information about the user information,, and properties that retain the attention the most, so in the future implement an AI system recommendation.

 Next, the web page is presented.

 ### Properties list page (Home page)

-As we can see, the page is disegned to present the individual property main information as a card.
-All the properties where showed as the _published_ property was not found.
+As we can see, the page is designed to present the individual property main information as a card.
+All the properties where shown as the _published_ property were not found.
-A squered card as a instagram profile page was considered but becouse of time constrains the design was not done.
+A squared card as an instagram profile page was considered but because of time constraints the design was not done.

 ![Properties home page](./readme_src/home.png)

 #### Pagination in home

-## THe pagination was done with simple buttons but big jumps to start and last page where consider.
+The pagination was done with simple buttons but big jumps to start and last page where considered.

 ![Properties home page pagination](./readme_src/pagination_cropped.png)